Indirect Gaussian Graph Learning beyond Gaussianity: Generalized Indirect Dependency Learning

 Back to the general case, we propose the following criterion

 The learning framework allows for customizing marginal losses (recall $\bar{l} = \sum l_k $), which is helpful in handling mixed types of data.

 The mean term $\bsbM$ varies in different scenarios: $\bsbM$ is often $\bsbX\bsbB$ in the presence of a design matrix, and when there are no predictors, $\bsbM = \bsb1 \bsba^T$.
-In the rest of the paper, we always assume that $\bsbM$ is known (or can be well estimated beforehand) unless otherwise stated, and focus on the estimation of $\bsbW$, the problem referred to as the indirect Gaussian Graph Learning (\textbf{iGGL}).
+In the rest of the paper, we always assume that $\bsbM$ is known (or can be well estimated beforehand) unless otherwise stated, and focus on the estimation of $\bsbW$, the problem referred to as the \textit{indirect} Gaussian Graph Learning (\textbf{iGGL}) (the prefix `i' also stands for \emph{iterative} in algorithm development).
 Experience shows that $\bsbW$ provides a useful instrument for capturing some interesting association structures in practice.